 In simple words, a slug in WordPress is the part of a URL that identifies or specifies what that particular page is all about.

-If you look at this webpage’s URL slug, for instance, it would read: the URL, where the slug after / instantly gives you an idea of what the content, post, or page will be about.
+If you look at this web page’s URL slug, it would read: the URL, where the slug after / instantly gives you an idea of what the content, post, or page will be about.

 The Importance of Slug in SEO

-Now that you are aware of what is slug in SEO, you need to understand that your page’s ranking immensely depends on a slug.
+Now that you are aware of what slug is in SEO, you need to understand that your page’s ranking immensely depends on it.

 Slug is the first element search engine crawlers read and that’s why it is important for you to keep your slug and the title of your posts relatively consistent.
 This is similar to how title tags influence SEO, slugs influence your onsite optimization strategies.

-Having the right slugs ensures your website or web page has SEO-friendly URLs that will not only boost rankings but compel your visitors to click on them.
+Having the right slug ensures your website or web page has SEO-friendly URLs that will not only boost rankings but also compel your visitors to click on them.